Genius on Exhibit

 The museum's web site includes a terrific interactive section which illustrates the models on exhibits along with Leonardo's original drawings.
 You can go floor by floor through the museum and see each object on display.

-- Leonardo was not a prolific artist.
-Though some of his works are among the most recognized paintings in the world, he left fewer than 30 paintings (and not all of those were completed).
+Leonardo was not a prolific artist.
+Though some of his works are among the most recognized paintings in the world, he left fewer than 30 paintings (not all of which were completed).